SiliconLabs/wiseconnect/examples/featured/aws_device_shadow/readme.md

 ### STA instance related parameters

-  - DEFAULT_WIFI_CLIENT_PROFILE_SSID refers to the name with which Wi-Fi network that shall be advertised and Si91X module is connected to it.
+  - DEFAULT_WIFI_CLIENT_PROFILE_SSID refers to the name of the Wi-Fi network that shall be advertised and the Si91X module connected to it.

     ```c
     #define DEFAULT_WIFI_CLIENT_PROFILE_SSID               "YOUR_AP_SSID"